BIBLE EXPLORE

 Activities

-• Spinning Fish Prayer (Flame Creative)
+• Spinning Fish Prayer (Flame Creative) - could be used for your end of session prayers too!

-• Colouring in (Flame Creative)
+• Crafts, prayers and games (Flame Creative)

 Fish Craft